-Forward suspicious emails to the IA Team (IAteam@up.com) if you are uncertain or if you encounter highly personalized "spear-phishing" attempts.
+Forward suspicious emails to the IA Team if you are uncertain or if you encounter highly personalized "spear-phishing" attempts.
 Report the email, even if you have already clicked the links.
 Reporting goes directly to Information Assurance and helps limit the damage.
-If you have clicked real phishing links, contact the IA Team (IAteam@up.com) immediately.
+If you have clicked real phishing links, contact the IA Team immediately.

-- Information Governance Policy
+Information Governance Policy

-- Use of Artificial Intelligence Policy
+Use of Artificial Intelligence Policy

-- High-Risk Travel Destination Policy
+High-Risk Travel Destination Policy

-- Mobile Device Rules
+Mobile Device Rules